tmds/Tmds.DBus/docs/modelling.md

 ## Objects Types and Interfaces

-To model a D-Bus interface using Tmds.MDns we create a .NET interface with the `DBusInterface` attribute and inherit `IDBusObject`.
+To model a D-Bus interface using Tmds.DBus we create a .NET interface with the `DBusInterface` attribute and inherit `IDBusObject`.

 ```cs
 [DBusInterface("org.mpris.MediaPlayer2.Player")]